yonatanlozinsky/cinema-client/README.md

 ## Things to add:

+Don't exist due to costs of premium in heroku:

-* Activate CI (currently inactive due to costs, have travis file)
+* CI (but travis file exists)
+* SSL cert

 * Increase test coverage